It's technically not a backstab if she does it to his front, right?

 - In Resident Evil remake for the GameCube, if you're grabbed by a zombie you can use a defensive weapon.
 These include stun grenades, which can be shoved into the zombie's mouth and shot for an instant decapitation.

-- A common tactic in the Gears of War series, though not quite as sublte as in most games - when you smack someone with a grenade, it sticks to them with a wet thnk, and detonates after a couple seconds.
-Used to be necissary to kill Berserkers in the first game.
+- A common tactic in the Gears of War series, though not quite as subtle as in most games - when you melee attack someone with a grenade, it sticks to them with a wet thnk, and detonates after a couple seconds.

 - In Alpha Protocol, if Mike decides to kill Leland after agreeing to help him in the finale, he'll reveal that the evidence that he handed over to him was actually a mine.
 The look on Leland's face says it all.